-A surprise mandatory meeting was held for all the female service members, officer and enlisted alike, already deployed with the 22nd Marine Expeditionary Unit (MEU) after arriving in Afghanistan one night.
+A surprise mandatory meeting was held for all the female service members, officers, and enlisted alike, already deployed with the 22nd Marine Expeditionary Unit (MEU) after arriving in Afghanistan.

 What could go wrong with an arrangement like that?

 None of the women assembled in the tent had a choice.
 The MEU needed bodies with tits and lady bits to make their idea bloom and bear fruit.
 Besides, like the men, the women gave up their right to refuse when they joined the service, too, so their lives were equally forfeit to those in power to use, abuse, or throw away as they see fit.

 Marines or sailors, it didn’t matter who got picked.
 All the women with the 22nd MEU were scrutinized by those authorized to make operational decisions.
 However, only twelve females initially got selected, and then they were divvied into the various tactical elements.

 After a quick run-through of how to search a body from head to foot, using the credit card swipe and back of the hand method, the female searchers were deemed ready to be embedded with 1st Battalion, 6th Marines (BLT 1/6) and got flown out to the drop zone and placed right into the thick of it.

 That’s all the training or information that the female searchers had been given for the mission.
 The women thought further instructions would be forthcoming once the coalition forces figured out their interoperability.
 Understandably, but unfortunately, the women were an unknown liability for the squads and company, so they never fully integrated into the ground combat units as the superiors wanted.

 Regardless, the days passed, and the female searchers did their new jobs accordingly, but they continued to function in the dark, both literally and figuratively.